AndrewJBateman/angular-tutorial-recipe-shopping/README.md

 # Angular Tutorial Recipe Shopping

-An Angular 7 project from [Maximilian Schwarzmüller's Angular 7 course](https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/overview) on Udemy.
+An Angular 7 project to display a list of recipes and to store the data in a google Firestore database with full Create, Read, Update and Delete functionality from the UI.

 *** Note: to open web links in a new window use: _ctrl+click on link_**